jeffmagill/jeffmagill.dev/content/blog/boosting-my-nextjs-blogs-visibility-with-rss.md

 lastUpdated: 1729665414
 ---

-RSS (Really Simple Syndication) is still a handy tool for publishers, content creators, and bloggers who want to boost their visibility.
+RSS (Really Simple Syndication) is a useful tool for publishers, bloggers, and creators to boost their content's visibility.
 By adding RSS to my static NextJS blog, I’m hoping to expand my website's reach and make it easier to share my content with a broader audience.
 So, let’s explore the benefits of RSS and how I’ve sprinkled it on my blog like confetti at a party!

 ### Reach and Discoverability

 RSS is the standard solution for content syndication on the web, allowing content to be shared across multiple websites and social media channels with minimal effort.
-This capability is somehow still relevant today, as bloggers and businesses alike scramble to boost their online presence and audience engagement—because let’s face it, shouting into the void isn’t exactly effective.
+This capability is still relevant today, as bloggers and businesses alike scramble to boost their online presence and audience engagement—because let’s face it, shouting into the void isn’t exactly effective.

 RSS is just one method to help prevent my content from getting lost in the digital abyss.
 Content aggregators can expose my posts to potential readers who probably will not stumble on my blog through other means.
 This gives my site extra exposure and potential backlinks that could boost SEO credibility.
 It’s a win-win!